mhwlng/kiosk-server/README.md

 You won't have this problem, if you define just one Kiosk URL.

-There is also a rest api endpoint (http://x.x.x.x:5000/api/status) that returns a JSON object, containing system status data.
+There is also a (GET) rest api endpoint (http://x.x.x.x:5000/api/status) that returns a JSON object, containing system status data.

+There are also (POST) rest api endpoints (http://x.x.x.x:5000/api/shutdown and http://x.x.x.x:5000/api/reboot) NOTE that there is no authentication!

 ![touch screen](https://i.imgur.com/Wzp5kqm.png)